-THE first district in Kiwanis, at least in principle, like the first club, was a child of Michigan.
-The idea was discussed in 1917, probably in March, by a group in Jackson, Mich., and the first meeting was held at Lansing, Mich., April 12, 1918, at which six of the nine clubs of the state were represented.
+THE first district in Kiwanis, like the first club, was a child of Michigan.
+The idea was discussed in 1917, probably in March, by a group in

+Jackson, Mich., and the first meeting was held at Lansing, Mich., April 12, 1918, at which six of the nine clubs of the state were represented.
 It was called a "Federation of Kiwanis Clubs."
-At this meeting was born the idea of a representative from each club forming a Board to act in conjunction with the officers of the district.
+At this meeting was born the idea of a representative from each club forming a Board of Directors to act in conjunction with the officers of the district.
+These representatives correspond to the present District Trustees.